1 What are the conditions for obtaining a divorce?

 The maintenance obligation towards a spouse expires when that spouse remarries.
 However, where a divorced spouse who has not been found to be responsible for the breakdown of the marriage is obliged to pay maintenance, the maintenance obligation also expires 5 years after the divorce decree, unless the court extends this five-year period, at the request of the person entitled to maintenance, due to exceptional circumstances.

 4 What does the legal term “legal separation” mean in practical terms?

-It is a formal separation, i.e. it is decreed by the court under Articles 611 to 616 of the Family and Guardianship Code.
+It is a formal separation, i.e. it is decreed by the court under Articles 61(1) to 61(6) of the Family and Guardianship Code (KRiO).

 5 What are the conditions for legal separation?

 The condition for separation is finding that a marriage has completely broken down.
-Even if a marriage has broken down completely, however, the separation may not be granted if this would harm the interest of underage children born to the marriage or if the separation would be incompatible with the rules of social co-existence for other reasons.
-If the spouses have no common minor children, the court may issue a separation order if both parties so request.
+However, even if a marriage has broken down completely, a separation decision cannot be granted if this would harm the interest of minor children born to the marriage or if the separation would be incompatible with the rules of community life for other reasons.
+If the spouses have no common minor children, the court may issue a separation decision if both parties so request.

 6 What are the legal consequences of legal separation?

 The legal consequences of separation are, as a rule, the same as those of a divorce.
 However, a separated spouse cannot remarry.

 7 What does the term “marriage annulment” mean in practice?